COVID-19 Testing Locations

 - Wear a face covering!
 Know respect, show respect.
 Wear your mask to slow the spread of COVID-19 on our campuses.
 Visit the Face Covering & Mask page for more info on quality, effective face masks

 - Follow the Ten Health and Safety Measures: Including face coverings, physical distancing, reporting to Bobcat Trace, Getting Tested (TX COVID-19 Test Collection Sites and Curative, Inc.), and more.
-View Ten Health and Safety Guiding Principles.
+View Ten Health and Safety Measures